ianckc/streamshop-distributed-system/docs/docs/adr/006-at-least-once-delivery.md

 ## Consequences

-- **Positive:** No message loss; realistic production pattern; simpler than exactly-once
+- **Positive:** No lost events on the produce path (outbox); realistic production pattern; simpler than exactly-once end-to-end
-- **Negative:** Duplicate events possible during failures (handled by consumer idempotency).
+- **Negative:** Duplicate events possible if the poller republishes or the consumer redelivers (handled by consumer idempotency).
 HTTP retries with a key do not create duplicate orders.
 - **Mitigation:** DLQ (`orders.events.dlq`) for messages that fail schema validation.
 Bounded retries then DLQ for storage failures are not built yet.
-A transactional outbox for the produce path is not built yet.